guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 <img width="1200" height="312" alt="banner" src="https://github.com/user-attachments/assets/0817c01b-239d-4115-843b-b0c1d7a0783f" />

-This project makes an ESP32 board into an IR remote to Bluetooth translator for XGIMI Titan Noir projectors.
+This project transforms an ESP32 board into an IR remote to Bluetooth translator for XGIMI Titan Noir projectors.
 Titan Noir projectors lack IR control capability and only accept bluetooth signals.
 This translator works around that limitation by translating infrared signals into bluetooth commands the projector accepts.

-Three different IR remotes are supported for translation.
-Typically, users add one of these devices definitions to a universal remote rather than employing the actual physical remote .
-Once the translator is active, you can control your Titan Noir projector via IR signals from your universal remote.
+Typically, users add one of these devices definitions to a universal remote and control their Titan Noir by sending IR codes specified to be translated.
+This effectively adds IR capability to the otherwise bluetooth bound Titan Noir.

-The IR code sets translated are:

-1. TiVO Roamio
-2. Hisense 50U6G
-3. VC-VCR HR-S9600U
-4. LG Cinebeam HU810P

-#### \*\*\* Newly implemented is ability for ESP32 to directly learn wake token from Xgimi remote \*\*\*

-#### \*\*\* This fork does **NOT** require presence nor use of a Home Assistant Server \*\*\*

-This fork concentrates on direct IR translation to Xgimi Titan Noir bluetooth and HA usage is not documented here.
+Note: This fork concentrates on direct IR translation to Xgimi Titan Noir bluetooth.
+Home Assistant usage is not documented here.
 However, _Home Assistant_ integration capability has been preserved and can also be used..
 See mrmachine's original github for _Home Assistant_ related information.

+This translator requires the special wake token transmitted by your original Xgimi remote.
+The translator ESP32 board can itself sniff the token from your original remote.

+You can additionally do a tedious, manual capture and process the hexadecimal token into a secrets.yaml file, but it is much easier to skip that process and let the translator ESP32 sniff and capture the wake token.

 ## Requirements